apostrophecms/docs/docs/guide/front-end-assets.md

 the output will **dance** before it **sings**.

-::: info Why do I have to export a function?
+::: note Why do I have to export a function?
 A funny thing about JavaScript `import` statements: they don't guarantee any order in which the files are loaded.
 To fix that, Apostrophe requires you to export a function from each `ui/src/index.js` file so that it can call them in the order the modules are initialized.
 :::